benmoseley/seismic-simulation-complex-media/README.md

 > Given a randomly selected velocity model as input, can we train a neural network to simulate the pressure response recorded at each receiver location?

 We wish the network to **generalise** well to velocity models unseen during training.
-In our paper we also discuss the **challenges** of extending this approach to **more complex, elastic and 3-D Earth models** required for practical simulation tasks.
+In the paper we also discuss the **challenges** of extending this approach to **more complex, elastic and 3-D Earth models** required for practical simulation tasks.

 ## Workflow